1,000+ Opportunities

 Disadvantaged Pupil Impact Aid and Student Wellness and Success Data Collection Reports Last Modified: 4/28/2026 10:58:35 AM

-Based on current listing details, eligibility includes: Ohio school districts and schools receiving state allocations; community partnerships required for wraparound services.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Ohio school districts and schools receiving state allocations; community partnerships required for wraparound services.
+Confirm the full requirements in the official notice before applying.

-The current target date is June 30, 2027.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Student Wellness and Success Funds and Disadvantaged Pupil Impact Aid are due June 30, 2027.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.